French City Tax (Taxe de Séjour)

 Who Collects the City Tax?

-• Through Holidu: Holidu acts as an intermediary, collecting the tax from your guests and submitting it to the local municipality on your behalf
+Holidu's role: As an intermediary, Holidu collects this tax from your guests and submits it to the local municipality.

 How is the City Tax Calculated?

-• Per person, per night: The tax is typically charged per guest per night
+- Per person, per night: The tax is typically charged per guest per night.

-• Rate variance: Rates depend on accommodation type and classification (for example, the number of stars).
-A higher classification usually means a higher tax
+- Rate variance: Rates depend on accommodation type and classification (for example, the number of stars).
+A higher classification usually means a higher tax.

-• Municipal rates: Each municipality sets the rate within legal limits and may adjust it annually
+- Municipal rates: Each municipality sets the rate, within legal limits, and may adjust it annually.

-• Additional charges: Some cities apply additional charges on top of the base tourist tax, such as regional tax or departmental tax
+- Additional charges: Some cities apply additional charges on top of the base tourist tax, such as regional tax or departmental tax.

 Example Rates (as of 2025)